madcitymultimedia/wpseo-woocommerce/README.md

 * Sets the minimum required WordPress version to 5.8.
 * Adds a new `wpseo_schema_offer` filter that can be used to change the output of the offers attribute of the product schema.
 Props to [Dekadinious](https://github.com/Dekadinious).

+### 14.6: January 25th, 2022
+Enhancements:
+* Adapts the Product description assessment for Japanese to use a character-based count, with a recommended length of 40-100 characters.

+Bugfixes:
+* Fixes a bug where an empty product identifier value could be output.

+Other:
+* Sets the minimum required Yoast SEO version to 18.0.
+* Sets the WordPress tested up to version to 5.9.
+* Sets the WooCommerce tested up to version to 6.1.

 ### Earlier versions
 For the changelog of earlier versions, please refer to [the changelog on yoast.com](https://yoa.st/woo-seo-changelog).